 How to Know if Your Marine Battery Needs to be Replaced

 Improper care or use might cause marine batteries to deteriorate faster.
-With a lead acid battery you’ll need to pay special attention to its electrolyte level.
+With a lead acid battery, you’ll need to pay special attention to its electrolyte level.
 Depending upon frequency of use this may mean refilling flooded lead-acid batteries with distilled water every 2-4 weeks or as needed.

 You’ll also need to watch for corrosion and clean the terminals as needed.
 And lastly, you need to be careful to not discharge the battery too low.
 If there’s excessive leaking, discoloration, cracks, or a broken terminal then you’ll likely need to replace your battery.
 Lead acid batteries contain toxic sulfuric acid, so a leak can be extremely harmful.
 Any abnormality to your battery signals the need to replace it.
 With careful marine battery maintenance, you’re looking at 2-5 years of use for your lead acid battery.

 On the other hand, lithium LiFeP04 batteries don’t require marine battery maintenance and aren’t made of toxic chemicals, so things just got a lot easier.
-But of course you want to treat your battery with care.
+But of course, you want to treat your battery with care.
 Over time, a LiFeP04 battery will start to age.
 This means your cells will degrade and lose capacity.
 You may notice changes to your battery’s performance and that will signal the need for replacement.
 With Ionic LiFeP04 deep cycle batteries, most last 8-10 years but even go beyond that.

 Marine Battery Maintenance Tips to Extend Their Life

-In order to make your marine battery last longer, avoid the common problems listed above that cause early battery death.
+To make your marine battery last longer, avoid the common problems listed above that cause early battery death.
 Storing your marine battery correctly when not in use is very important.
 The ideal temperature for storage is anything within plus or minus 20 degrees of 59°F (15°C).
 You should avoid extreme temperatures such as anything below 32°F (0°C) or over 100°F (38°C) at all costs.
 Some types of batteries handle temperature better than others, but it’s best to take precautions.

 Proper storage also involves performing regular cleaning when not in use.
 Dirt and debris on the top of your marine battery can cause damage over time.
 When you first put it into storage, you should charge the battery fully.
 Then it’s recommended that you charge your battery to full at least once every 2-3 weeks.
 Some people even invest in a trickle charger to help make things easier.
 This is especially necessary with a lead acid battery.
 Once they’ve been discharged too low, they become unusable.
 LiFePO4 batteries can be discharged to 100% DOD and still function.
 However, it’s best to only discharge down to 80% for optimal health.

-Speaking of charging, take care not to overcharge or undercharge your marine battery, if you have a lead acid, gel, or AGM battery.
+Speaking of charging, take care not to overcharge or undercharge your marine battery if you have a lead acid, gel, or AGM battery.
 Overcharging a marine battery can create unstable conditions inside the battery which increases the risk of a short circuit.
 It can also cause head damage and corrosion.
 Meanwhile undercharging can lead to a risk of sulfation which worsens the battery’s performance and shortens its lifespan.
 LiFeP04 batteries come with a built-in BMS (battery management system) that will do the monitoring for you, so no need to worry about overcharging/undercharging with them.

 Types of Marine Batteries